Flash powder: Photo-flash powders

+Magnesium based compositions degrade over long periods, meaning the metallic Mg will slowly react with atmospheric moisture.
+Commercial photographic flash powders are sold as two-part mixtures, to be combined immediately before use.

 Aluminium and chlorate

 The combination of aluminium powder and potassium chlorate is unstable, and a poor choice for flash powder that is to be stored for more than a very short period.
 For that reason, it has been largely replaced by the potassium perchlorate mixtures.
-Chlorate mixes are still used when cost is the overriding concern because potassium chlorate is less expensive than perchlorate.

 The simplest is a two-component chlorate mix, although this is rarely used.